-&lt;sup>5Alternatively, one may also use the previously obtained D followed by a substitution to (1a).
+5Alternatively, one may also use the previously obtained D followed by a substitution to Eq.
+(1a).

 Figure 6.
-Statistical assessment results of the constant (blue) and tailored (green) Luenberger estimator's $L_2$ gain based on the power rating (and inertia) of the turbines.
-Absolute errors of the rotor speed, aerodynamic torque, and aerodynamic power estimates (left column) of the constant $L_2$ strategy tend to be much higher than the tailored gain.
-Significant difference in the standard deviation of these errors (right column) is only shown for the the rotor speed estimation, whereas those of the aerodynamic torque and power are comparable.
+Statistical assessment results of the constant (blue) and tailored (green) Luenberger estimator's L_2 gain based on the power rating (and inertia) of the turbines.
+Absolute errors of the rotor speed, aerodynamic torque, and aerodynamic power estimates (a, c, e) of the constant- L_2 strategy tend to be much higher than those of the tailored gain.
+Significant difference in the standard deviations of these errors (b, d, f) is only shown for the rotor speed estimation, whereas those of the aerodynamic torque and power are comparable.
 These results imply that appropriate gain adjustment based on the power rating of the corresponding turbine is imperative.